wren-coder/wren-coder-cli/docs/cli/tutorials.md

 # Tutorials

-This page contains tutorials for interacting with Gemini CLI.
+This page contains tutorials for interacting with Wren Coder CLI.

 ## Setting up a Model Context Protocol (MCP) server